 Secured P2PE can help European enterprises comply with consumer data protection regulations like the EU GDPR, and avoid costly data breaches resulting in mandatory customer notification processes, fines associated with non-compliance, as well as reputational damage.

 IBM and the Ponemon Institute’s 2018 The Cost of a Data Breach report estimates the average costs of data breaches in Germany at €4.05 ($4.67) million, in France at €3.67 ($4.27) million and in the United Kingdom at £2.84 ($3.68) million.
 Furthermore, this global study points to the extensive use of encryption as a top factor to reduce the per capita cost of data breaches.

-Hannah Fitzsimons, EVP and General Manager, Elavon Merchant Services says: “Preventing data breaches is a top priority for European businesses set on strengthening their cybersecurity.
-We are pleased to offer PCI-validated solution that encrypts payment transactions on Point-of-Sales terminals.
-Most importantly, Elavon is dedicated to providing peace-of-mind to businesses who need to protect their customer data and help them avoid data breaches.”
+Hannah Fitzsimons, EVP and General Manager, Elavon Merchant Services, said: “Preventing data breaches is a top priority for European businesses set on strengthening their cybersecurity.
+We are pleased to offer PCI-validated solution that encrypts payment transactions on point-of-sales terminals.
+Most importantly, Elavon is dedicated to providing peace of mind to businesses who need to protect their customer data and help them avoid data breaches.”

 Elavon is a leading global payments company with more than 4,300 employees and operations in 10 countries.
 A subsidiary of U.S. Bancorp (NYSE:USB) and headquartered in Atlanta, Elavon provides businesses with the technology needed to accept payments from customers, whether they are shopping in stores, at home or on the go.
 Its platform is distinctive in that it is common across countries, making it easier for businesses to get their payment system up and running quickly and securely.